Table of Contents

 In the native Caucasus, they still provide protection to the sheep of the local herders while they have been accommodated as watchdogs and companion animals in other countries.

 This dog breed is known to have a variety of names.
 It might also be as a result of the different regions in which they are located.
 The names include Russian Mountain Dog, Russian Caucasian, Circassian Sheep Dog, Russian Caucasian Ovcharka, and Caucasian Ovcharka.

 Some also call him Sage Ghafghazi, Georgian Nagazi, Caucasian Mountain Dog, Kars (Kafkas), Armenian Khobun Dog, Caucasian Sheep Dog, Kavkaskaia-Balkar pariy and Russian bear hunting dog.
 The list is quite long, and you may find other names of the dog breed depending on the region he is located.

 The Caucasian Mountain Shepherd is a dog breed of a larger size.
 The females are usually relatively smaller compared to the males Russian bear dog.
 The male has a minimum height of 27 inches and a height ranging from 28 to 30 inches.
 The female dog breed has a minimum height of 25 inches and a height ranging from 26 to 28 inches.
-Their life expectancy ranges between 10 to 11 years.
+Their weight ranges between 99 to 154 pounds (45 to 70 Kg) and their life expectancy ranges between 10 to 11 years.

 Personality and Character